syncfusion-content/winui-docs/winui/Chart/Interactive-Features/Selection.md

 ---
 layout: post
 title: Selection support in Syncfusion Chart WinUI
-description: How to select the segment, series, adornment and customize the appearance of selection in WinUI Chart (SfChart).
+description: How to select the segment, series, datamarker and customize the appearance of selection in WinUI Chart (SfChart).
 platform: WinUI
 control: SfChart
 documentation: ug